Two Dimensions of Gospel

 2. Experience

-Do you genuinely experience the things they preach?
+Do you genuinely experience the Kingdom of God?

 Has your life been transformed by the power of the Gospel?